 All phone users have equal rights of access to information and services.
 This is guaranteed in disability legislation around Australia.
 See more.

 If you want to make sure people who have a hearing or speech impairment can phone you - just let them know they can call you through the NRS.
-See the five key steps to becoming Relay Service friendly.
+See the three key steps to becoming Relay Service friendly.

 Relay calls and privacy